Post By RelatedRelated Post

 The optimal time to apply fertilizers is when the grass roots and blades are actively growing.
-Apply fast-release fertilizers at a rate of 1 pound of nitrogen per 1,000 square feet.
-Slow-release fertilizers usually require a higher rate of application.
 Follow the manufacturer’s instructions; check the calibration of your spreader, as well as the square footage of your lawn, to ensure that you are applying the right amount.
 Remember, more is not necessarily better with fertilizers, applying too much may “burn” your lawn and promote thatch formation, disease, and insect infestation.

-- Test soil to determine grade and amount of fertilizer to use.
+- Do a soil test to determine which fertilizer to use.

 - Apply no more than 1-pound of fast-release nitrogen per 1,000-square feet in a single application.

 - Use slow-release nitrogen whenever possible, especially on sandy soils.

 - Use only the amount called for based on your lawn’s square footage.

 - Use a rotary spreader to apply quickly and evenly, and to avoid a striped pattern in the grass.

 - Spreading a half-rate of fertilizer in two directions for each application helps prevent stripping.